-The School welcomes colleagues from a wide range of partner schools to join our staff learning and development programme.
+We welcome colleagues from a wide range of schools to join our staff learning and development programme.

 We aim to make a significant contribution to high quality teacher development in the region, in partnership with a range of primary and secondary schools, teaching school alliances and multi-academy trusts.
 Our unique links allow us to work across the school and HEI sectors, linking professionals from different phases in the interests of energising and exciting teachers and inspiring learners.

-We are committed to working with both primary and secondary newly qualified teachers (NQTs) across the City and beyond, connecting them to research and scholarship and building extensive subject and phase networks which support early career teachers and sustain them in their careers in the long term.
+We are committed to working with both primary and secondary newly qualified teachers (NQTs) across the West Midlands and beyond, connecting them to research and scholarship and building extensive subject and phase networks which support early career teachers and sustain them in their careers in the long term.

 Rush Hour Research Series

-You’re invited to join the Rush Hour Research series, intended to engage teachers with current research from the University of Birmingham.
-We extend a warm welcome to colleagues from across the City and look forward to sharing some inspiring intellectual input along with tea, cake and networking.
+You’re invited to join the Rush Hour Research series, intended to engage teachers and educators with current research from the University of Birmingham.
+We extend a warm welcome to education colleagues from across the West Midlands and look forward to sharing some inspiring intellectual input at these after school events, along with tea, cake and networking.

 Stay up to date

 If you would like to hear first about professional development events for teachers and educators, sign up to our CPD mailing list and we’ll let you know what’s coming up.